 Painting is the way I process my experience of nature.

 With growing concern that our wilderness and forests are slowly being eaten up by industry, it is very important to me that I paint a personalized interpretation of the landscape around me.
 Travelling to personally experience and internalize these areas, part of the process of building a body of work includes field work.
-Through extensive road trips and hiking, I document various North American terrains and geographies through hundreds of photographs and sketching.
+Through extensive road trips, hiking, sketching, plein air painting and photographic detail images, I document various North American terrains and geographies.

-Compositional development takes place in my studio.
-After sifting through the hundreds of initial photographs and sketches, I decide on a body of work from just a few that hold the greatest resonance.
+Compositional development continues in my studio.
 Through both an additive and subtractive painting process with brushes and palette knives, paintings are continually analyzed and adjusted.
 I often work on several pieces at once, going back and forth as the mood strikes.

 Through the time-honoured strategies of painting, I aim to convey to the viewer my experience of ‘being’ and walking in the landscape and wilderness, creating a record of the sublime before it disappears.